-responding period.
+By definition (see Methods), the rank diversity has low value when few hashtags or keywords have occupied the observed rank during the corresponding period.
 For the first ranks, this low value reflects that the leading subjects were represented by few hashtags or keywords.

+This measure has been introduced to study the evolution of languages, which takes place over long periods, [28] by analysing the evolution of rank of single words or n-grams [29].
 The plots of Fig. 4, which concern a much shorter time-scale, differ from the sigmoid curves characteristic of language evolution.
 In Twitter and in this particular period, one could have expected to have first ranks completely dominated the few variations of COVID-19 hashtags.
 However, this is not exactly the case.
-Only rank one and two have a diversity below d(r) < 0.5 (with $d(1) \approx 0.3$ and $d(2) \approx 0.45$), while the remaining ones have d(r) > 0.5.
-This implies that even the first ranks are occupied by many different hashtags (notice that d(r) = 0.5 corresponds to 180 different hashtags in position r; see "Methods").
+Only rank one and two have a diversity below d(r) < 0.5, which indicates that there are many different hashtags occupying those ranks once over the vear (d(r) = 0.5 correspond to 180 different hashtags.
+See Methods).
 This doesn't necessarily mean that the users were ignoring the pandemic in their discussions but, as it affected very different aspects of society, it can be addressed to by many different hashtags.
 In fact, we have found that the COVID-19 topic is composed of about 700 hashtags (see Supplementary Material), several of which are very popular and contribute to the relative variability of the first ranks.

 The rank diversity clearly captures the structural difference between these two media, showing a completely different shape for the keywords of the NYT journal.
-Since the keywords are curated, the bottom panel of Fig. 4 reveals that dominant topics of the journal are addressed by very few keywords.
-This shows that the NYT has a narrower focus on a selected group of topics than their followers on Twitter.
+Since the keywords are curated, the bottom panel of